-In the current market, it is likely that a number of companies are considering the possibility of putting a project on care and maintenance.
-Such decisions will often take weeks or months to make, and may involve discussions with (among others) contractors, JV partners, financiers, and various other stakeholders.
-So when do you need to disclose?
+A decision to place a mine on care and maintenance will often take weeks or months to make, and may involve discussions with (among others) contractors, JV partners, financiers, and various other stakeholders.
+At what point do you need to disclose the planned closure to investors?
 The continuous disclosure regime allows companies to withhold price sensitive information from the market if the information is insufficiently definite to warrant disclosure.
 So whilst a company may be considering putting a project on care and maintenance, it is generally not necessary to disclose this until such time as a decision has been made by the Board.
 This is, of course, subject to the information remaining confidential.
 If the fact that the Board is considering putting a project on care and maintenance is leaked, the company's ability to rely on the exception will be lost and an announcement will need to be made immediately.